 To see this, let’s ask: Just who are the users—and consumers—of data?

 Decision makers need information to make decisions.
 Traditionally, these have been people internal to organizations—operators and analysts.
-But people who are technically outside of an organization, but still interacting with it, might want data in order to make decisions as well.
+But people who are technically outside of an organization, but still interacting with it, might want data to make decisions as well.

 It should be no surprise that most analytics tools have been built with the first category (internal decision makers) in mind.
 Think about their profile: There are fewer of them, and they are not all using a system concurrently.
 Their tolerance for things like query latency is pretty high—if a query takes a few seconds, so be it: It is a part of their job.

 The technical needs change, however, when we look at users and customers.
-(Sometimes users and customers are one and the same, and sometimes they are not; we provide some examples of each below.)
+(Sometimes users and customers are the same, and sometimes they are not; we provide some examples of each below.)
 Note how both of these categories differ from internal team members: There are many more of them, they are often connecting concurrently (to the tune of thousands or even millions of connections), and their tolerance for latency is much lower, with data analytics needing to be available in just milliseconds.

 The requirements and scale of this second user base is very different, which is why there needs to be a special category of user-facing analytics.
 Companies that can master this new type of analytics will have a big point of differentiation.